VBayesLab/VBLabDocs/Tutorial-MFVB-Elaborate-Model.md

 \def\d{d}
 \newcommand{\eps}{\epsilon}$
 <!-- End -->
-One of the difficulties in using MFVB is that the optimal variational distributions in \eqref{eq:optimal VB} sometimes do not admit a standard form.
+One of the difficulties in using MFVB is that the optimal variational distributions in [(9)](/VBLabDocs/tutorial/example#mjx-eqn-MFVB-9) sometimes do not admit a standard form.

 In [Example 2.1](/VBLabDocs/tutorial/example#example2-1), for example, if the data $y_i$ does not follow a normal distribution but a Student's $t$ distribution $t_\nu(\mu,\sigma^2)$, then it can be seen that the optimal variational distribution $q(\mu)$ does not have the form of a Gaussian distribution or any standard probability distribution.